Get 5% of discount using the code

 • It can be considered rude to be barefoot and it is a Japanese custom to remove your shoes when you enter a building, so pack socks!

-• Cover your chest and your shoulders when it’s the proper moment
+• Cover your chest and your shoulders when it’s the proper moment.

-• Wear appropriate clothing for religious sites
+• Wear appropriate clothing for religious sites.

-• Dress nice for dinners
+• Dress well for dinners.

 People on bikes trailing on a bike route called the Shimanami Kaido outside of Hiroshima